 Soon after I started buying stabilizers and embroidering things, I realized that I needed to be better organized—probably around the time I had to go into my local quilt shop one day with random lengths and pieces of stabilizer and ask for help re-identifying them.
 That’s why I pointed out the labeled bag in one of the photos.
 Now, if the stabilizer isn’t on bolts, I usually try to keep it in labeled gallon bags so at a glance I know what stabilizer is what.
 Here are a couple of photos showing how I stay organized.

-If you’d like some further reading about stabilizers, check out this Embroidery Stabilizer Guide blog post.
+If you’d like some further reading about stabilizers, check out the Embroidery Stabilizer Guide and explore the DBJJ+ stabilizer collection for products designed to help you stitch with confidence.

 Please share your projects in the Designs by JuJu Embroidery Blessings Facebook Group or anywhere on social media using the hashtag #designsbyjuju.
 We love to see what you create!